 The reduction in gas demand resulting from deep electrification together with the significant uptake of local renewable gas production, imports experiment a high decrease in comparison to today's level.
-Gas imports are assumed to be lower than 35% of present level which was the TYNDP2020 DE threshold already substantially lower than the EC LTS 1.5 Tech/Life scenarios. - Minimum: 25 GW with a 45-year lifetime assumptions for existing units and those under construction.
+Gas imports are assumed to be lower than 35% of present level which was the TYNDP 2020 DE threshold already substantially lower than the EC LTS 1.5 Tech/Life scenarios.